enkidevs/curriculum/spreadsheets/functions-and-formulas/logical-functions/what-are-logical-functions.md

 category: how to
 ---

-# What are logical functions
+# What Are Logical Functions

 ---